NixTS/woodworking-club/README.md

 ## **User Experience Design**
 ### **User stories**

-#### First Time Visitor Goals
+#### **First Time Visitor Goals**
-+ As a First time user, I want to easily understand the main purpose of the site and learn more about the organisation.
++ As a first time user, I want to easily understand the main purpose of the site and learn more about the Woodworking Club.
-+ As a First time user, I want to be able to easily navigate throughout the site to find content.
++ As a first time user, I want to be able to easily navigate throughout the website to find content.
-+ As a First time user, I want to view the website and content clearly on my mobile device.+ As a First Time user, +I want to easily understand the main purpose of the site and learn more about the club.
++ As a first time user, I want to view the website and content clearly on my mobile device.
-+ As a First time user, I want to find ways to follow the Woodworking Club on different social media platforms.
++ As a first time user, I want to find ways to follow the Woodworking Club on different social media platforms.
 + As a first time user, I want to easily sign up for courses or donate to the organisation.

-#### Returning Visitor Goals
+#### **Returning Visitor Goals**
-+ As a Returning user, I want to sign up for other courses.
++ As a returning user, I want to sign up for other courses.
 + As a returning user, I want to sign up to the Newsletter so that I am emailed any major updates and/or changes to the website or organisation.

-#### Frequent Visitor Goals
+#### **Frequent Visitor Goals**
-+ As a Frequent user, I want to check to see if there are any new upcoming events or courses.
++ As a frequent user, I want to check to see if there are any new upcoming events or courses.
 + As a frequent user, I want to donate and support the woodworking club again.
-+ As a Frequent user, I want to check to see if there are any new photos and media from the clubs activities.
++ As a frequent user, I want to check to see if there are any new photos and media from the clubs activities.

-### Structure
+### **Structure**
+The website will contain a 'About us' and a 'What we do' section with a description of the club and the current team members.
+The purpose of this is to fulfill user story:
+> As a first time user, I want to easily understand the main purpose of the website and learn more about the Woodworking Club.

 Implementing a sticky top navigation bar with appropriate icons for each section will enhance seamless navigation across the entire website.
-The Nav Menu will be collapsable on a Mobile device to only icons to make use of space on smaller devices.
+The Nav Menu will be collapsed on a Mobile device to only icons to make use of space on smaller devices.
 The purpose of this is to fulfill user story:
-> As a First Time user, I want to be able to easily navigate throughout the site to find content.
+> As a first Time user, I want to be able to easily navigate throughout the website to find content.

-Custom CSS will be used to make the Website responsive by the use of media queries.
+Custom CSS will be used to make the website responsive by the use of media queries.

 The website will be responsive and the layouts will change dependant on screen size.
 This is to ensure content flow is appealing, images are displayed properly and that the content is not shrunk side by side, so small that it is unreadable.
 The purpose of this is to fulfill user story:
-> As a First Time user, I want to view the website and content clearly on my mobile device.
+> As a first Time user, I want to view the website and content clearly on my mobile device.

-The website will contain a 'About us'and a 'What we do' section with a description of the club about the team members.
-The purpose of this is to fulfill user story:
-> As a First Time user, I want to easily understand the main purpose of the site and learn more about the club.

 The website will contain a Footer Element with Social Media Icons and a newsletter subscription form.
 The aim of the Footer elements are to fulfill user stories:
-> As a First time user, I want to find ways to follow the Woodworking Club on different social media platforms.<br>
+> As a first time user, I want to find ways to follow the Woodworking Club on different social media platforms.<br>
 > As a returning user, I want to sign up to the Newsletter so that I am emailed any major updates and/or changes to the website or organisation.<br>
-> As a Frequent user, I want to check to see if there are any new upcoming events or courses.
+> As a frequent user, I want to check to see if there are any new upcoming events or courses.

 The website will contain a sign up and donation form for users to sign up to course or support the club.
 The purpose of this is to fulfull user stories:
+> As a first time user, I want to easily sign up for courses or donate to the organisation.<br>
-> As a Returning user, I want to sign up for other courses.<br>
+> As a returning user, I want to sign up for other courses.<br>
 > As a frequent user, I want to donate and support the woodworking club again.

 The Gallery section will contain a Gallery with 13 photographs in each from various activities the club offers.
 The purpose of these galleries are to fulfill user story:
-> As a Frequent user, I want to check to see if there are any new photos and media from the clubs activities.<br>
+> As a frequent user, I want to check to see if there are any new photos and media from the clubs activities.<br>
-> As a Frequent user, I want to sign up to the Newsletter so that I am emailed any major updates and/or changes to the website or organisation.
+> As a frequent user, I want to sign up to the Newsletter so that I am emailed any major updates and/or changes to the website or organisation.

 ### **Design**
 #### **Colour Scheme**